 Objectives in this domain

-- Logical security: encryption (data in transit/rest), PKI, IAM, MFA, SSO, RADIUS, LDAP, SAML, TACACS+, time-based authentication, authorization, least privilege, role-based access control, and geofencing.
+- Logical security: encryption (in transit/at rest), PKI, IAM, MFA, SSO; RADIUS/LDAP/SAML/TACACS+; time‑based auth, authorization, least privilege, RBAC, geofencing

-- Security terminology: risk, vulnerability, exploit, threat, and CIA triad.
+- Security terminology: risk, vulnerability, exploit, threat, CIA triad

-- Audits and compliance: data locality, PCI DSS, and GDPR.
+- Audits and compliance: data locality, PCI DSS, GDPR

-- Types of attacks: DoS/DDoS, VLAN hopping, MAC flooding, ARP poisoning/spoofing, DNS poisoning/spoofing, rogue devices/services, evil twin, on-path attack, and social engineering (phishing, dumpster diving, shoulder surfing, tailgating).
+- Attacks: DoS/DDoS, VLAN hopping, MAC flooding, ARP/DNS poisoning or spoofing, rogue devices/services, evil twin, on‑path, social engineering (phishing, dumpster diving, shoulder surfing, tailgating)

-- Security features and defense: device hardening, NAC, key management, ACL, URL/content filtering, trusted vs. untrusted zones, and screened subnet.
+- Defenses: device hardening, NAC, key management, ACLs, URL/content filtering, trusted vs untrusted zones, screened subnet

 Network troubleshooting5.024%